-- When information needs to be shared, sharing complies with the law, guidance and best practice; - The information must be processed lawfully and fairly to comply with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 1998-2018 (DPA). -Also, -and the ICO's Code of Practice on Data Sharing published under section 52 of the DPA must be followed.
-This Policy has been written in accordance with the Code although and further information on the Code can be found on the ICO's website www.ico.org.uk - The sharing must not contravene other laws such as Article 8 of the Human Rights Act 1998 being The Right to Privacy.
+- When information needs to be shared, sharing complies with the law, guidance and best practice; - The information must be processed lawfully and fairly to comply with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA).
+Also, the ICO's Code of Practice on Data Sharing must be followed.
+This Policy has been written in accordance with the Code and further information can be found on the ICO's website www.ico.org.uk - The sharing must not contravene other laws such as Article 8 of the Human Rights Act 1998 being The Right to Privacy. - Only the minimum information necessary for the purpose will be shared and, if sharing with providers, will only be shared when the contract explicitly permits it;